dheena2k2/fusion2urdf-ros2/README.md

 colcon build
 ```

-Now you can see your robot in rviz.
-You can see it by the following command.
+Now you can see your robot in rviz by using the following command.

 Open a new terminal